 That was the official color of the first Mary Kay Pink Cadillac (think Bubble Gum Pink).
 The Pink Cadillac is one of the most recognized brands in the world, and it was almost a Lincoln!
-When Mary Kay Ash went to the local Lincoln dealership to buy her fancy car they told her to go home and “get her husband; then they’d get her in a car.”
+(I have been told this is only an urban legend and is not in MK’s official biography) When Mary Kay Ash went to the local Lincoln dealership to buy her fancy car they told her to go home and “get her husband; then they’d get her in a car.”
 She walked across the street to Cadillac.
 Mary Kay now has the largest passenger fleet of company cars in the world.
 They include Mercedes, BMW, Toyota, Ford, Chevy, Volkswagen and of course, the now softer toned Pink Cadillac.

 Not your Grandma’s Skincare

 I know that the products I have for my customers offer all the advantages of top brands but at better prices.
 With over 1,200 patents for products, technologies, and packaging, Mary Kay is one of the top innovators in the cosmetics industry.
 Mary Kay develops, tests and manufactures its products in house, investing millions of dollars in research and conducting more than one-half million tests every year to make certain all ingredients and products meet the highest standards.